take for granted

 双语例句

-别把父母对你的爱视为理所当然,你已经非常幸运了。 - To take for granted that things will go the way we think they will is a human weakness.
+别把父母对你的爱视为理所当然,你已经非常幸运了。 - They take for granted that it is a good investment.